The best gold coins to invest in today

 The Royal Canadian Mint debuted the Gold Maple Leaf in 1979.
 It’s the first bullion coin to achieve .9999 purity and sets the standard for 24-karat gold coins worldwide.
 The Canadian government guarantees its weight and purity, and it serves as legal tender in Canada.

-It comes in five sizes:
+The Maple Leaf gold coin comes in five sizes:

 - 1-ounce